-It’s the greatest: Ali’s training camp opens to the public
+It’s the greatest: Ali’s training camp opens to public

 Ty Benner, whose father brought him to see Ali train every time he was at Deer Lake, returned Saturday for the first time in nearly 40 years, donating a T-shirt he got at the camp as a kid.

 “My dad was a big Ali fan,” said Benner, 48, of Beaver Springs, which is about two hours away.
 “I pretty much grew up here.”
-He said Madden had done an “amazing” job restoring it.

-Visiting from the Philadelphia area, Karen Hauck was also impressed.
-“I love this,” she said as her kids and their friend, 11-year-old Benny Quiles-Rosa, took turns at the heavy bag.
+“I love this,” she said while her kids and their friend, 11-year-old Benny Quiles-Rosa, took turns at the heavy bag.
 Benny, an aspiring boxer, gave it quite a beating.

 “I can’t wait till I’m allowed to spar,” he said.
 Seeing where Al trained, he said, “is a really big deal for me.”